• Your shield in Cyber Security

 Cyber language – a high level guide to understanding common jargon in Defensive Services

-Cyber security has become laden with jargon and terminology, often understood only by a handful of professionals and experts.
-With the intense interest in cyber security over the past few years, we have seen a corresponding increase in the introduction and, therefore misinterpretation of commonly used security terms.
+Cyber security is laden with jargon and terminology, often understood only by a handful of professionals and experts.
+With the intense interest in cyber security over the past few years, we have seen a corresponding increase in the introduction of and therefore misinterpretation of commonly used security terms.

-One domain this is particularly cumbersome is in the Security Operations or Defensive Services domain.
-We recognise this challenge at Ionize, so we have set about helping build a common lexicon for consumers and providers alike to speak the same language, improve clarity, and reduce ambiguity.
+This is particularly cumbersome is in the Security Operations or Defensive Services domain.
+We recognise this challenge at Ionize, so we have built a common lexicon for consumers and providers alike to speak the same language, improve clarity, and reduce ambiguity.

 We have found people are using terms such as MDR, SOC, SIEM interchangeably.
 This makes discussing, planning and aligning a cyber capability uplift difficult.
-The development and promulgation of a common cyber language helps alleviate confusion.
+The development and promulgation of a common cyber language can help to alleviate confusion.

 Managed Detection and Response (MDR) describes the final service that is delivered.
 We refer to managed because it is a managed service, delivered by a skilled and experienced cyber security service provider.
 The references to detection and response aligns with the National Institute of Standards and Technology (NIST) Cyber Security Framework (CSF) domains that the service covers.